TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 ## Learn more about GCP

-If you to do more interactive demos with GCP, check out https://codelabs.developers.google.com/
+If you'd like to do more interactive demos with GCP, check out https://codelabs.developers.google.com/

 ## About the workshop